College in High School Statistics

 89.5% or Above

-· Mini-Projects – Throughout the year, we will have several mini-projects related to the material we study.
+- Mini-Projects – Throughout the year, we will have several mini-projects related to the material we study.
 Some of these will be completed individually, while others will be done in groups.
-They will be worth between 15-35 points.
+They will be worth anywhere from 5-35 points.
 Generally, you will be given a window of a few days to complete mini-projects.
 Some of these will be completed in class, while others will be completed out of school.

 Each semester grade is calculated as a cumulative total of your two nine weeks grades and the semester exam.

 All course content (chapter notes, review sheets, review answer keys, etc.) is available on Canvas.
 I will not print out the chapter notes.
-You will be responsible for printing them ahead of time and bringing them to class.
+If desired, you will be responsible for printing them ahead of time and bringing them to class.
 I try to update your grades after every quiz or test, so your current grade should never be a surprise.

 Absent due to Illness: Upon returning to school, you must make arrangements to turn in any assignments that you’ve missed, as well as make-up any missed tests or quizzes.
 In general, if you are absent, your make-up work should be completed within the number of days that you missed.
 For example, if you miss two days, you have two days upon returning to school to turn in your missed assignments.

 IT IS YOUR RESPONSIBILITY TO COMPLETE ANY MISSED ASSIGNMENTS!
 DO NOT COUNT ON ME TO REMIND YOU!
-I try to update MMS after every test or quiz, so you need to check it frequently to make sure you are caught up.
+You need to check Canvas frequently to make sure you are caught up.
 As according to Upper St. Clair High School policy, any work that is completed more than two weeks after the due date is scored as a zero in the gradebook!
 This policy applies to homework, quizzes, tests, projects, activities, and semester exams.
 If there are extenuating circumstances, please come see me!

 Absent due to Truancy: Any student who cuts class will receive a zero for any work due in class that day.
 This includes tests, quizzes, projects, activities, homework, etc..

-If you are feeling a bit flustered, I encourage you to seek extra help in the Resource Center.
+If you are feeling a bit flustered, I encourage you to seek extra help during Academic Resource Time and in the Resource Center.
 Math teachers are there throughout the day.
-I can meet with you during homeroom, before school, or after school via appointment as my schedule permits.

 Cheating includes, but is not limited to, copying homework, telling students in other classes about the problems or answers from a quiz or test, storing test answers or formulas in a graphing calculator, copying from another student during class, or sharing calculators during an assessment.
 Cheating on homework, quizzes, tests, or other assignments is punishable under the school discipline code.
 Anyone caught cheating will receive a failing grade for that assignment, quiz, or test and a discipline report will be issued.